Certified Data Centre Management Professional

 - The Certified Data Centre Management Professional (CDCMP®) Certification

-- A Level 5 BTEC Advanced Professional Qualification in Data Centre Management
+- A BTEC Level 5 Professional Qualification Certified Data Centre Management Professional

 - The use of a post nominal title after your name e.g. Martin Smith CDCMP

 - Use of the CDCMP® logo to highlight your new skills

 “The content of the program itself, both the CDCM® and the CDCMP®, hit the mark exactly.
 This program provided a higher level of thinking and provided additional information that has empowered me to perform my new duties.
 I am very impressed by CNet Training and look forward to attending more training in the future.”

 “I have attended many training events and certification courses over my career.
 In my opinion this was one of the most enjoyable and likely the most useful class I have ever attended.”